 5 Benefits of Working Part Time as a CPR Instructor

-Have you ever been in a CPR certification class and wondered how your instructor became your instructor?
-That there must be some ultra-rigorous class and test to pass — right?
-Not quite.
+Have you ever been in a CPR certification class and wondered how to become a CPR instructor?
+You might’ve guessed that there would be an ultra-rigorous class and test to pass, right?
+Not quite!
+To become a CPR instructor, you simply need to become CPR certified and then take a couple of CPR instructor classes.
 Though intensive, becoming a certified CPR instructor isn’t anywhere near as difficult as you would imagine.
 Not to mention that there is currently a shortage of CPR instructors in Southern California, which means there are ample job opportunities.
 Further, there are many benefits of working as a CPR instructor beyond the extra money it puts into your pocket.

 Whether you are a student in the medical field or just someone who’s passionate about helping people, becoming a part-time CPR instructor is an excellent way to earn some extra cash and prepare yourself for the next major steps in life.
 Once you get the hang of teaching the CPR course part time, it becomes a simple and easy way to make money and help people on the side that won’t totally max out your precious free time.
+Like any job, the paycheck from CPR instructor jobs is a big plus!
+However, the CPR instructor salary is just one of countless benefits that working in the role provides.
+There are many incredible results of working as a CPR instructor, beyond the extra money in your pocket.
 Below, our team at SureFire CPR discuss the 5 benefits of working as a CPR instructor.

 Is your schedule jam-packed and ever-changing?
 Don’t worry, so are the schedules of many of the people trying to get their CPR certifications.
 That is why any worthwhile CPR certification company offers up a wide variety of time windows for CPR certification classes.
 Nowadays there are not enough CPR instructors to fill all the teaching slots, so if you only have a window of availability on Tuesday nights, Thursday afternoons, or Sunday mornings, it’s almost certain that you will be able to find a CPR instruction facility nearby that is willing to work with your schedule.
 Unlike more advanced first responder courses, CPR courses are short (usually running only a few hours) so you won’t have to completely alter your schedule to become a CPR instructor.